ovh/venom/README.md

 ## Install from binaries

-1. Download latest binary release from: https://github.com/ovh/venom/releases/latest/
+You can find latest binary release from: https://github.com/ovh/venom/releases/latest/.

 Example for Linux: